trek-view/basecamp/_posts/2022-08-12-open-letter-mapillary-update-api-docs.md

 ```
 The `cluster_id` is assume to be related to the Sequence in some way (more on that in a bit).
 We're not quite sure if it's the same as `sfm_cluster` in the docs (which references the [OpenSFM cluster processed by Mapillary](https://opensfm.org/)).

-This means whilst we can upload images, it appears very hard to tie an Explorer image/sequence uploaded to Mapillary, to corresponding Mapillary image/sequence.
-Two of the features we wanted to implement on Explorer, 1) the ability to track Mapillary upload status, and 2) the ability for a user to open the corresponding Mapillary sequence (on mapillary.com) from the Explorer web interface, as we do for other integration points (e.g. Street View).
+This means whilst we can upload images, it appears very hard to tie an uploaded image/sequence uploaded to Mapillary, to corresponding published Mapillary image/sequence.

+I wanted to implement the ability to track Mapillary upload status and the ability for a user to open the corresponding Mapillary sequence (on mapillary.com).

-Therefore we started to Explorer potential workarounds to implement these two features...
+Therefore I started to look at potential workarounds to implement these two features...

 ## Plan A (tl;dr, works, but lots of potential issues)